 - Energy Lab for Kids: 40 Exciting Experiments to Explore, Create, Harness, and Unleash Energy by Hawbaker.

 - Growing Up Wild Activity Book: Exploring Nature with Young Children.
 (Distributed at their trainings.)
-Read my whole review of it here.
+Read My review.

 - The Smithsonian’s Maker Lab: 28 Super Cool Projects: Build * Invent * Create * Discover by Challoner.